Difference Between Meyer Lemons and Regular Lemons

 What is Meyer Lemons?

-Meyer lemons, which have been original to China, have a distinct lemon flavor and intensity, but far less than Crescent or Lisbon limes.
+Meyer lemons, which have been original to China, have a distinct lemon flavour and intensity, but far less than Crescent or Lisbon limes.

-They’re sour sufficiently that you really can add them raw to a variety of recipes; while you definitely might not want to eat one complete like an orange, you can combine bits or chunks of Meyer lemonade into salads and chilies.
+They’re sour sufficiently that you really can add them raw to a variety of recipes; while you definitely might not want to eat one completely like an orange, you can combine bits or chunks of Meyer lemonade into salads and chillies.

-Meyer lemon essence has a far more flowery, even faintly spicy flavor.
+Meyer lemon essence has a far more flowery, even faintly spicy, flavour.

 The extract on a Meyer lime is also narrower, and there is less angry old white pith from underneath it, which appears to mean you can feed the whole fruit in certain planning and order to prepare.